Would you like to get your articles published on sites such as Forbes, Huffington Post, or Entrepreneur Magazine? Ofcourse, you would.

-It can be guessed what you are contemplating: “These’re all simpler for Neil.
+We can guess what you are contemplating: “These are all simpler for Neil.
 He has an established brand, and he is a well-known blogger.”
-In truth, the sites that have taken emails by Neil don’t know who he is and are not aware of his success as a blogger.
+In truth, sites that receive emails from Neil don’t know who he is and are not aware of his success as a blogger.

-In essence, it can be had to work just as hard as you do to get an article published on one of these popular sites.
+In essence, it can be hard to work just as hard as you do to get an article published on one of these popular sites.

 You don’t really have any excuses.
 Why?
 Because you don’t need a big brand to post on these sites, and you don’t even have to be a blogger.

 Here’s how you can get your content featured on sites like Forbes and Huffington Post: